danthedaniel/danthedaniel.github.io/content/posts/brainfuck-optimizing-jit.md

 While impossible to read BrainFuck code itself, BrainFuck is probably the simplest turing-complete language.
 This makes it an ideal candidate for exploring JIT compilation.

-The first six of our instructions defined in `Instr` are pretty straitforward to implement in x86-64.
+The first six of our instructions defined in `Instr` are pretty straight-forward to implement in x86-64.

 * * *